GoogleChrome/developer.chrome.com/site/en/docs/webstore/deceptive_installation_tactics/index.md

 Misleading interactive elements are not limited to those that lead to the Chrome Web Store listing.
 Confusing interactions after a user closes the extension listing are subject to our guidelines.

-## What is an “unrelated user action”?
+## What is an "unrelated user action"?

-Any interactive elements which require user response or participation, which is not closely related to the primary functionality of the extension, is considered to be an “unrelated user action”. \
+Any interactive elements which require user response or participation, which is not closely related to the primary functionality of the extension, is considered to be an "unrelated user action".

 Unrelated user action includes, but is not limited to, requiring users to: